PhakornKiong/pave-coding-challenge/README.md

 ### Q1 .Explain what an eventually consistent ledger would need to look out for, what are some of the CAP theorem and database considerations that are relevant when designing a bank ledger.

-An eventually consistent ledger means that there are risks of overdraft.
+An eventually consistent ledger means that we prioritize availability over consistency.
+Reconcialition becomes very important since the system will have have t+1 ... t+n inconsistency.
+Strategy swuch as periodic synchronization, conflic resolution, version vectors could be used.

+Proper usage of concensus algo will help when there is a network partition.

+Concurrency control mechanisms to ensure that transactions are atomic, isolated, and consistent.

+Data durability during writes, probably can implement write-ahead logging and backup strategy to ensure that no write will be lost.
+We only start comitting writes to DB after write-ahead logging is completed.

 ### Q2.
 Explain your solution, how does matching work?
 What will scaling look like?
 How would you improve the API beyond a toy implementation?

 <details>
 <summary>Solution</summary>